AlahmadiQ8/11ty-site/src/posts/2019-02-20-new-year-better-me.md

 # Replace Solo activities with Social Experiences

 By solo activities I mean Netflix and video games.
 I want to replace those with more lasting memory activities like hanging out with family and friends.

-- Strengthens my bond with my beloved ones.
+This would strengthens my bond with my beloved ones.
 After all, I am an emotional human being and selfishly in need of a support system.
-- Improve my communication skills.
-- Expand my luck.
-Who knows, I may meet my soulmate or my future cofounder 😉.